james-prior/pillar-kata-roman-numeral-calculator/README.md

 * An example would be "XIV" + "LX" = "LXXIV"
 * Numerals can be concatenated to form a larger numeral ("XX" + "II" = "XXII").
 * If a lesser numeral is put before a bigger it means subtraction of the lesser from the bigger ("IV"  means four, "CM" means ninehundred).
-* If the numeral is I, X or C you can't have more than three ("II" + "II" = "IV" not “IIII”).
+* If the numeral is I, X or C you can't have more than three consecutively ("II" + "II" = "IV" not “IIII”).
-* If the numeral is V, L or D you can't have more than one ("D" + "D" = "M" not “DD”)
+* If the numeral is V, L or D you can't have more than one consecutively ("D" + "D" = "M" not “DD”)
 * The maximum roman numeral is 3999 (MMMCMXCIX)

 ## Stories